William Jones (philologist): Legal studies and politics in England

 In 1770, Jones joined the Middle Temple and studied law for three years, a preliminary to his life-work in India.
 He was elected a Fellow of the Royal Society on 30 April 1772.
 In 1773, he was elected a member of The Club, of which he became president in 1780.
 He spent some time as a circuit judge in Wales, and then became involved in politics: he made a fruitless attempt to resolve the American Revolution in concert with Benjamin Franklin in Paris, and ran for the post of Member of Parliament from Oxford in the general election of 1780, but was unsuccessful.

-Jones was a radical political thinker, a friend of American independence.
+Jones was a radical political thinker, and a friend of American independence.
 His work, The principles of government; in a dialogue between a scholar and a peasant (1783), was the subject of a trial for seditious libel (known as the Case of the Dean of St Asaph) after it was reprinted by his brother-in-law William Davies Shipley.

 Indian tenure

-He was appointed puisne judge to the Supreme Court of Judicature at Fort William in Calcutta, Bengal on 4 March 1783, and on 20 March he was knighted.
-In April 1783 he married Anna Maria Shipley, the eldest daughter of Dr. Jonathan Shipley, Bishop of Llandaff and Bishop of St Asaph.
+He was appointed puisne judge to the Supreme Court of Judicature at Fort William in Calcutta, Bengal, on 4 March 1783, and on 20 March he was knighted.
+In April 1783 he married Anna Maria Shipley, the eldest daughter of Jonathan Shipley, Bishop of Llandaff and Bishop of St Asaph.
 Anna Maria used her artistic skills to help Jones document life in India.
-On 25 September 1783 he arrived in Calcutta.
+On 25 September 1783, he arrived in Calcutta.

 In the Subcontinent he was entranced by Indian culture, an as-yet untouched field in European scholarship, and on 15 January 1784 he founded the Asiatic Society in Calcutta.
-He studied the Vedas with Rāmalocana, a pandit teaching at the Nadiya Hindu university, becoming a proficient Sanskritist.
+He studied the Vedas with Rāmalocana, a pandit teaching at the Hindu University of Nadiya, becoming a proficient Sanskritist.
 Jones kept up a ten-year correspondence on the topic of jyotisa or Hindu astronomy with fellow orientalist Samuel Davis.
-He learnt the ancient concept of Hindu Laws from Pandit Jagannath Tarka Panchanan.
+He learnt the ancient concept of Hindu Laws from Pandits.

-Over the next ten years he would produce a flood of works on India, launching the modern study of the subcontinent in virtually every social science.
-He also wrote on the local laws, music, literature, botany, and geography, and made the first English translations of several important works of Indian literature.
+Over the next ten years, he produced a flood of works on India, launching the modern study of the subcontinent in virtually every social science.
+He also wrote on the Hindu and Muslim laws, music, literature, botany, and geography, and made the first English translations of several important works of Indian literature.

 Sir William Jones sometimes also went by the nom de plume Youns Uksfardi (یونس اوکسفردی, "Jones of Oxford").
 This pen name can be seen on the inner front cover of his Persian Grammar published in 1771 (and in subsequent editions).

+Jones's works, especially his translations, with their philological and anthropological appeal, became a major inspiration of a certain orientalist strain discernible in Romantic poetries such as Coleridge's "Kubla Khan" or Fitzgerald's "Rubaiyat of Omar Khayyam".

 He died in Calcutta on 27 April 1794 at the age of 47 and is buried in South Park Street Cemetery.